GoogleCloudDataproc/custom-images/examples/secure-boot/README.md

 be loaded into kernels on systems with secure boot enabled.

-To create a custom image with a self-signed, trusted certificate inserted into the boot sector and, and then run a script to install nvidia kernel drivers on a 2.2 Dataproc image, the following commands can be run from the root of the custom-images git repository:
+To create a custom image with a self-signed, trusted certificate inserted into the boot sector, and then run a script to install nvidia kernel drivers on a Dataproc image, the following commands can be run from the root of the custom-images git repository:

 ```bash
 bash examples/secure-boot/create-key-pair.sh